MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-meeting-registration.md

 description: Learn how to set up and manage meeting registration policies in Teams.
 ---

-# Set up a meeting with registration in Microsoft Teams meetings
+# Manage registration for Microsoft Teams meetings

 [!INCLUDE[Teams Premium](includes/teams-premium-ecm.md)]

-## Overview

-This article describes how you, as an admin, can set up and manage meetings with registration for your end users in Microsoft Teams meetings.
+This article describes how you, as an admin, can set up and manage meeting registration for your end users in Microsoft Teams meetings.

-A meeting with registration is a collaborative virtual meeting where organizers can require participants to register.
+A meeting is a collaborative virtual meeting where organizers can require participants to register.
 During meetings, participants can discuss and share information with each other.
 These meetings can accommodate up to 20k participants.

-Meetings with registration include basic webinar functionality, an attendance report, and the ability to require registration for meetings.
-However, meetings with registration have limited branding and event page configuration.
-Webinars, on the other hand, will allow organizers to include custom branding, use additional registration settings, management features, and more.
+Meetings can include an attendance report and require registration from attendees.
+However, meeting registration has limited branding and event page configuration.
+Webinars, on the other hand, allow organizers to include custom branding, as well as use additional registration settings, management features, and more.
 For information on how to set up webinars, see [Set up webinars.](set-up-webinars.md)

 If you'd like to learn  about the differences between meetings, webinars, and live events, see [Meetings, webinars, and live events](quick-start-meetings-live-events.md).

 Read more about the meeting registration experience for your end users in [Schedule a Teams meeting with registration.](/office/schedule-a-teams-meeting-with-registration)

 > [!NOTE]
-> Meeting with registration isn't available for Microsoft 365 GCC High or Microsoft 365 DoD.
+> Meeting registration isn't available for Microsoft 365 GCC High or Microsoft 365 DoD.

 ## Prerequisites

-Before setting up meeting with registration in Teams meetings, check to make sure you have the following items:
+Before setting up meeting registration in Teams meetings, check to make sure you have the following items:

-- The **Private meeting scheduling** setting must be on for meeting with registration to work.
+- The **Private meeting scheduling** setting must be on for meeting registration to work.
 To read more on private meeting scheduling, see [Configure private meeting scheduling](manage-who-can-schedule-meetings.md#private-meetings).
 For students in education tenants, the private meeting scheduling policy is turned off by default.
 For more information on how to enable private meeting scheduling for students, see [Teams for Education policies and policy packages](policy-packages-edu.md).
 - If you'd like to manage who can register for meetings, you must first [turn on meeting registration.](#set-up-and-manage-meeting-registration)

 ## Who can register for meetings

-The Teams admin center setting **"Who can register"** and PowerShell parameter **`-WhoCanRegister`** control which users can register for meetings.
+The Teams admin center setting **"Who can register"** and PowerShell parameter **`-WhoCanRegister`** controls which users can register for meetings.
 This setting's two options are only available if **Meeting registration** is turned **on**.
 If **Meeting registration** is turned **off**, no one can register for meetings.

 The following table shows the behaviors of the settings for **"Who can register"** in the admin center and PowerShell: